apjanke/agnosterj-zsh-theme/README.md

 If you want to add, remove, or reorder some segments of the prompt, you can use the array environment variable named `AGNOSTER_PROMPT_SEGMENTS`.
 There are also `agnoster_add_segment` and `agnoster_remove_segment` functions to help you do this.

 There are many prompt segments available that are not enabled by default.
-See the source code for options!
+See the source code or [User Guide](https://github.com/apjanke/agnosterj-zsh-theme/doc/UserGuide.md) for options!

 Optional segments include:
 - `newline`